|

 | |||

-operator), and Haskell supports the automatic derivation of this algorithm for any data type (using the deriving Eq
+== operator), and Haskell supports the automatic derivation of this algorithm for any data type (using the deriving Eq directive).

-function automatically from the definition of the algebraic data type (something that is done implicitly in, for example, Python).
+Tree algebraic data type.
+However, in order to actually display instances of the data type, it is necessary to ask the Haskell interpreter to derive a definition of a show function automatically from the definition of the algebraic data type (something that is done implicitly in, for example, Python).
 Haskell requires that this be requested explicitly because it also allows users to define their own variants of such functions.

 _) in patterns makes it possible to write even more concise definitions.